vierge-noire/cakephp-fixture-factories/README.md

 return [
     'TestFixtureMigrations' => [
         ['connection' => 'test'],       // this is the default migration configuration that you now have to include, if needed
-        ['plugin' => 'FooPlugin'],      // these are the migrations of the TestPlugin ['source' => 'BarFolder']       // these are some migrations located in a BarFolder ],
+        ['plugin' => 'FooPlugin'],      // these are the migrations of the FooPlugin ['source' => 'BarFolder']       // these are the migrations located in a BarFolder ],
 ];
 ```